 Japan has been characterized as the one of the most vibrant earthquake countries in the world.
-There were around 1500 earthquakes taking place in Japan.
+There were around 1500 Japan earthquakes.
 Between 4 and 6 magnitude earthquakes were often happened.

 In the history of Japan, there were large earthquakes could be counted such as in 1923, 1995 as well as 2011.
 There were in a total of tens of thousands casualties.
 Actually, there was also ten percent of all active volcanoes in the world were in Japan.